jeannekamikaze/Spear/README.md

 Spear
 =====

-Spear is a simple 3D game framework I have been working on since I started learning Haskell.
+Spear is a simple 2.5D game engine I have been working on since I started learning Haskell.
 The project's goal is to put what I learn into practise, to explore how far I can get with Haskell and if the results are decent enough, to build one or two game demos along the way.

 Installation
 ------------